yiranzhou/-LSRE--Yiran-Zhou-/Completions/Articles.md

 -I leard a lot from this artcle.
 First is the real platform development process from Sony Ericsson.
 It comprisesthe roadmap extraction, selection of features on the roadmap, definition of initial scope, prioritizition and project priority for the platform project.
 Second, I understand some concepts deeper like QUPER, PR(performance requirement), competitor analysis and so on.
 Third, each model and method may works well in somw aspects, we still need understand these model or method may lead some challenges.
 We should analyze if it worth to apply them.

 ####•A Case Study Evaluation of the Guideline-Supported QUPER Model for Elicitation of Quality Requirements

+-it is important to plan the product’s releases so that they can reach the market as early as possible with a competitive level of quality compared to its competitors’ products, but the core question is that when is the quality level good enough?
+There are only two strategic release planning methods address quality constraints: The quantitative Win-Win model [28] addresses effort and time constraints, but not the quality level of QR, while the only method to address quality and cost constraints of QR is the QUPER model.
+This paper provides practical guidelines of how to apply QUPER in practice, adds step of how to incorporate cost dependencies between QR and evaluates the complete version of the QUPER model.

+-

 ####•A Market-Driven Requirements Engineering Process: Results from an Industrial Process Improvement Programme

 #### Reference